Menelaus: Description

 In the account of Dares the Phrygian, Menelaus was described as "of moderate stature, auburn-haired, and handsome.
 He had a pleasing personality."

+Homer uses the epithet "ξανθός," transliterated as "xanthos," to describe Menelaus, a word often translated as fair-haired.

 Family

 Menelaus was a descendant of Pelops son of Tantalus.
 He was the younger brother of Agamemnon, and the husband of Helen of Troy.
 According to the usual version of the story, followed by the Iliad and Odyssey of Homer, Agamemnon and Menelaus were the sons of Atreus, king of Mycenae, and Aerope, daughter of the Cretan king Catreus.
 However, according to another tradition, Agamemnon and Menelaus were the sons of Atreus's son Pleisthenes, with their mother being Aerope, Cleolla, or Eriphyle.
 According to this tradition Pleisthenes died young, with Agamemnon and Menelaus being raised by Atreus.
 Agamemnon and Menelaus had a sister Anaxibia (or Astyoche) who married Strophius, the son of Crisus.

 According to the Odyssey, Menelaus had only one child by Helen, a daughter named Hermione; and an illegitimate son, Megapenthes, by a slave.
 Other sources mention other sons of Menelaus by either Helen, or slaves.
 A scholiast on Sophocles's Electra quotes Hesiod as saying that after Hermione, Helen also bore Menelaus a son Nicostratus, while according to a Cypria fragment, Menelaus and Helen had a son Pleisthenes.
 The mythographer Apollodorus, tells us that Megapenthes's mother was a slave "Pieris, an Aetolian, or, according to Acusilaus, ...
 Tereis", and that Menelaus had another illegitimate son Xenodamas by another slave girl, Cnossia, while according to the geographer Pausanias, Megapenthes and Nicostratus were sons of Menelaus by a slave.
 The scholiast on Iliad 3.175 mentions Nicostratus and Aethiolas as two sons of Helen (by Menelaus?) worshipped by the Lacedaemonians and another son of Helen by Menelaus, Maraphius, from whom descended the Persian Maraphions.